TBD54566975/technical-proposals/tp025/README.md

   }
 }

-// 1. delete all the CIDs in the final retention list that came from snapshots with scope same as, or sub-scope of, the incoming snapshot scope
+// 1. delete all the CIDs in the final retention list that were retained by snapshots
+//    with the same scope as, or sub-scope of, the incoming snapshot scope
 //
-// get all CIDs of retained in snapshots under the incoming snapshot scope (including sub-scopes), regardless of snapshot timestamp
+// get all CIDs retained by snapshots under the incoming snapshot scope (including sub-scopes),
+// regardless of the timestamp of snapshot that retains them
+// NOTE: an optimized algorithm amy allow us to only iterate over CIDs retained by older snapshots,
-// NOTE: logic for doing this may be optimized to look very similar to the recursive retention list computation const snapshotsUnderIncomingSnapshotScope = getSnapshotsUnderScope(incomingSnapshot.scope);
+//       but we'd need to keep metadata such as timestamp in the final retention list for last lookup const snapshotsUnderIncomingSnapshotScope = getSnapshotsUnderScope(incomingSnapshot.scope);
 const cidCandidatesForRemoval = getAllRetainedCidsInSnapshots(snapshotsUnderIncomingSnapshotScope);
 for (const cid in cidCandidatesForRemoval) {
   // TODO: figure out how to efficiently obtain full scope info without fetching the message const messageScope = getMessageFullScope(cid);
-  // this is where we need to make sure we don't remove CIDs in the final retention list that are referenced by an external intersecting scope
+  // we need to make sure we don't remove CIDs in the final retention list that are referenced by another external intersecting scope
   // ie. if incoming snapshot scope is `contextId` scoped,
   //     then we need to make sure we check the retention list of intersecting snapshots with `protocolPath` scope
   // eg. if a CID is being evaluated for deletion under the `contextId` scope and its `protocolPath` is `foo/bar/baz`,
-  //     we need to check snapshots with `protocolPath` scope of `foo`, and `foo/bar`, and `foo/bar/baz`
+  //     we will need to check snapshots with `protocolPath` scope of `foo`, and `foo/bar`, and `foo/bar/baz`
-  //     to make sure none of those snapshots attempts to retrain the same CID
+  //     to make sure none of those snapshots also retrain the same CID
   // TODO: requires more drilling into as it appears to be very costly const intersectingSnapshots = getIntersectingSnapshots(messageScope, incomingSnapshot.scope);
   for (const intersectingSnapshot of intersectingSnapshot) {